techjb/Vector-Tiles-Google-Maps/README.md

 ```

 I reccomended to insert the MVTSource after tiles have been loaded for the first time
 to avoid duplicate invocation to `GetTile()`.
-It has benn documented in the [Issuetracker](https://issuetracker.google.com/issues/73335429).
+It has been documented in [this issue tracker](https://issuetracker.google.com/issues/73335429).

 ```js
  google.maps.event.addListenerOnce(map, 'tilesloaded', function () {